27 Feb, 2024

 Phosphorus is the principal nutrient in phosphorus fertilizers.
 The effective phosphorus concentration, fertilization techniques, soil characteristics, and crop strains all affect how successful a fertilizer is.
 The protoplasm of the cell contains phosphorus, which is crucial for cell growth and proliferation.
 The growth of the plants' roots is aided by the phosphorus fertilizer.

-3. Potassium Fertilizer
+3. Potassium fertilizer

 The third important nutrient in commercial fertilizers is potassium.
 It has a significant function in boosting agricultural yields and improving crop quality overall while aiding in strengthening plants' disease resistance.
 Additionally, potassium shields the plant from harm during cold or dry spells by bolstering its root system and preventing wilting.